Airtable Pros and Cons

 - Gantt charts: Airtable also generates Gantt charts from tables representing tasks with start and end dates.
 This ties back to their focus on project management.

-Con: Permissioning is not as customizable as everything else
+Con: Permissioning is not as customizable as everything else on Airtable

 While Airtable’s tables themselves can be customized to a satisfactory degree, the options for user access levels fail to live up to the flexibility the rest of the platform provides.